tmaxsoft-us/ofasm/docs/ofasm_interface/ofasm_interface.md

 }
 ```

 ## Section 3.
+Handling pointer type variables in the OFASM interface

+Handling pointer type variable in OFASM interface can be very tricky.
+Since the OFASM VM uses it's own virtualized memory, you need to convert the address value when

+## Section 4.
 Using ofasmif to generate OFASM interface

-You can generate OFASM_VM_ENTRY interface using ofasmif tool.
+You can automatically generate OFASM_VM_ENTRY interface using ofasmif tool.
-This is explained in Chapter 2.
+ofasmif require JSON formatted input which describes the interface.
+For more information, please refer to Chapter 2.
 Assembler Interface Development on OpenFrame_ASM_4_User_Guide_v2.1.2_en.pdf manual.

-## Section 4.
+## Section 5.
 Examples

 ### Example1.
 Native -> OFASM -> Native call